diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 #figure(
   // TODO
-  rect(fill: red, height: 10em, lorem(5)),
+  rect(fill: red, height: 10em, [
+    ALT: A flowchart style diagram that shows all the steps taken during the analysis of the full dataset.
+  ]),
   caption: [Analysis pipeline for each entry in the dataset using #TheTool], ) <fg:tool-flowchart>

-The architecture of the tool can be divided into three major steps: optionally resolving dependencies; running taint analysis;
+The architecture of the tool can be divided into four major steps: optionally resolving dependencies; running taint analysis;
-and result processing.
+result processing; and issue labeling.
 Additionally, two external tools are heavily used by #TheTool:
 *uv*#footnote[https://docs.astral.sh/uv/], a modern Python package manager by Astral, is used for resolving and installing dependencies;